 Old Russian words and their meaning.
-Dictionary of obsolete words (based on the works of the school curriculum)
+Dictionary of obsolete words (based on works from the school curriculum)

-Vocabulary is the collection of all the words we use.
-A separate group in vocabulary can be considered old words...
+Vocabulary is the totality of all the words we use.
+A separate group in the lexicon can be considered old words.
 There are many of them in the Russian language, and they belong to different historical eras.

 What are old words

-Since the language is an integral part of the history of the people, then the words that are used in this language are of historical value.
-Ancient words and their meaning can tell a lot about what events took place in the life of the people in a particular era and which of them had great importance...
-Ancient, or obsolete, words are not actively used in our time, but are present in the lexical stock of the people, recorded in dictionaries and reference books.
+Since language is an integral part of the history of a people, the words that are used in this language are of historical value.
+Ancient words and their meaning can tell a lot about what events took place in the life of the people in a particular era and which of them had great importance.
+Ancient, or outdated, words are not actively used in our time, but are present in the vocabulary of the people, recorded in dictionaries and reference books.
 They can often be found in works of art.

 For example, in the poem by Alexander Sergeevich Pushkin we read the following passage: